HatScripts/abbreviations-in-code/README.md

 # Abbreviations in program codes

-Here is a list of **common**, **standard** and **well-known** abbreviation which you can find in program codes.
+Here is a list of **common**, **standard** and **well-known** abbreviations which you can find in program code.

 A good abbreviation is:
-* **clear** if you see it at first time you will know what it means (*nl* for *name list* is not good)
+* **clear** if you see it for the first time you will know what it means (*nl* for *name list* is not good)
 * **shorter** taking out one letter is not a real abbreviation (like *cpy* for *copy*)
-* **non-context sensitive** like *r* for radius is straightforward only if you speak about circles
+* **not context-sensitive** like *r* for radius is straightforward only if you are talking about circles

 ### Goal
-Give a good name to your variables, functions, classes, files etc. is a very difficult task.
-Using long names (e.g. number_of_connected_clients) are always clear but it needs an extra time to read and harder to remember.
+Giving a good name to your variables, functions, classes, files, etc. is a very difficult task.
+Using long names (e.g. number_of_connected_clients) is always clear but it takes longer to read and is harder to remember.
 Therefore choose a shorter form if possible but be careful to keep your names meaningful and clear.

 Keep in mind as your scope getting bigger (from very local to API) you should choose more descriptive names.
-For example *res* is good to check the result of something in the next line.
-However if it's a global variable then *log_save_res* is more appropriate.
+For example, *res* is good to check the result of something in the next line.
+However, if it's a global variable then *log_save_res* is more appropriate.

 When speaking about API then establish a pattern of naming.
 For example in C: `namespace + module + action + object` (gui_label_set_text)

-If you are using only these abbreviations your naming become more coherent, logical and understandable by other (even novice) programmers.
-Use the *context sensitive (italic)* abbreviations only in their context and avoid the ~~not recommended~~ (strike through) abbreviations because they are not clear or useless.
+If you are using only these abbreviations your naming becomes more coherent, logical, and understandable by other (even novice) programmers.
+Use the *context-sensitive (italic)* abbreviations only in their context and avoid the ~~not recommended~~ (strike through) abbreviations because they are not clear or useless.

 Of course you can judge the not recommended abbreviations.
-For example why don't use *txt* insted of *text*?
+For example why not use *txt* instead of *text*?
 It's still clear but in my opinion not shorter enough.
-The only important thing is to remain consitent in your code (do not mix *txt* with *text*).
+The only important thing is to remain consistent in your code (do not mix *txt* with *text*).

 ### Contributing
 * Please, create an issue or pull request to add new abbreviations or modify the existing ones.
 * Formatting rules:
   * **abr** straightforward abbreviations (`* **key** meaning`)
-  * _**abr** context sensitive abbreviations_ (`* _**key** meaning_`)
+  * _**abr** context-sensitive abbreviations_ (`* _**key** meaning_`)
   * ~~**abr** not recommended abbreviations~~ (`* ~~**key** meaning~~`)
-* Do not list here acronyms (like RAM, CPU, SQL)
+* Do not list acronyms here (like RAM, CPU, SQL)
-* Keep alphabetic order
+* Keep alphabetical order

 ## 0..9
 * **2** to (e.g. copy2mem)